 advertises Æmilius Jarvis' 103 Bay St. recruitment centre.

 [Library & Archives Canada]

 He not only recruited men for the war effort, however; he also procured vessels, buying luxury steam yachts from well-heeled Americans and flipping them to the burgeoning Canadian Navy to be converted for military service.
 With the U.S. officially neutral early in the war, extreme measures were sometimes required to secure these yachts.
-In one instance, when a sale had been finalized but the U.S. Government had blocked the exchange last-minute, Jarvis slipped across the border with a ready crew and 'liberated' the vessel in the dead of night, navigating her back to Canada himself. (*Reportedly, he in fact commandeered two steam yachts for the Royal Canadian Navy in this manner; Waturus and Columbia.
-They were subsequently re-named HMCS Hochelaga and HMCS Stadacona respectively, and the latter of the two later served as the R.C.N.'s flagship. )
+In one instance, when a sale had been finalized but the U.S. Government had blocked the exchange last-minute, Jarvis slipped across the border with a ready crew and personally 'liberated' the vessel in the dead of night, navigating her back to Canada himself.
+(While Jarvis is known to have purchased two U.S. steam yachts on behalf of the Royal Canadian Navy in 1915, Columbia and Waturus, my research points to Columbia as having been the yacht that Jarvis heisted.
+She was subsequently renamed HMCS Stadacona, and went on to become a flagship of the Royal Canadian Navy.)